-Not only are professional podcasters posting on YouTube, it’s likely professional YouTubers eventually end up creating their own podcasts to accompany their channels and income.
+Not only are professional podcasters posting on YouTube, but it’s also likely professional YouTubers will eventually end up creating their own podcasts to accompany their channels and income.
 Creators have outsmarted YouTube and transformed the video-centric platform to include podcasts.
-This leverages the algorithm to meet new listeners, therefore generating more revenue and expanding the medium's growth rapidly.
+This leverages the algorithm to meet new listeners, therefore generating more revenue and expanding the medium's growing rapidly.

 Podcast video inspiration